VangitParis/argent-bank-react-app/README.md

 ## Features
 - User authentication and authorization
 - View profile
-- Update user firstName or lastName
+- Update user firstName and/or lastName
 - Explore user-friendly interfaces for a seamless banking experience

 ## Technologies Used